cockroachdb/docs/v21.2/performance-best-practices-overview.md

 - There are multiple concurrent transactions or statements (sent by multiple clients connected simultaneously to a single CockroachDB cluster).
 - They operate on the same data, specifically over table rows with the same index key values (either on [primary keys](primary-key.html) or secondary [indexes](indexes.html)) or using index key values that are close to each other, and thus place the indexed data on the same [data ranges](architecture/overview.html).
-- At least some of the transactions write or modify the data.
+- At least one of the transactions modify the data.

 A set of transactions that all contend on the same keys will be limited in performance to the maximum processing speed of a single node (limited horizontal scalability).
 Non-contended transactions are not affected in this way.